 Milwaukee Public Schools offers a wide array of choices.
 We invite you to learn more about the types as you look for a school that best fits your family!

-Neighborhood schools accept children from the neighborhood surrounding the school before enrolling children from other areas.
+Neighborhood schools accept children from the area surrounding the school before enrolling children from other areas.
 Neighborhood schools accept students who live outside the neighborhood but within the school’s region, if seats are available.
 We recommend your neighborhood school, also known as an attendance-area school, as your first choice.

 Neighborhood Specialty schools offer special programs or areas of study, such as the arts or math/science programming.
 These schools enroll students first from the neighborhood, then from the entire city if seats are available.